-If treatment is needed for a minor ailment, over the counter remedies can usually help from a local pharmacy, freeing up GP Practice time to deal with more complex cases.
+If treatment is needed for a minor ailment, over the counter remedies can usually help from a local pharmacy, freeing up GP practice time to deal with more complex cases.

-Bury GP Practices no longer routinely prescribe items for minor ailments such as diarrhoea, cold sores and dry skin, and patients are encouraged to treat minor illnesses and injuries such as upset tummies, minor cuts and burns and coughs and colds at home, with over the counter items if appropriate.
+Bury GP practices no longer routinely prescribe items for minor ailments such as diarrhoea, cold sores and dry skin, and patients are encouraged to treat minor illnesses and injuries such as upset tummies, minor cuts and burns and coughs and colds at home, with over the counter items if appropriate.

-The aim is to free up GP Practice time to deal with more complex cases.
+The aim is to free up GP practice time to deal with more complex cases.
 In addition, NHS monies will only be spent on medicines that are safe, clinically effective and provide a clear health benefit, to free up resources to be spent elsewhere to improve health in Bury.

-Through Be Self Care Aware, we are also providing lots of useful information such as helping you to make the best choice from the range of local services, together with advice about medicine cabinet essentials to have at home.
+We are also providing lots of useful information such as helping you to make the best choice from the range of local services, together with advice about medicine cabinet essentials to have at home.

 Here are some of our self care top tips

 - Hand washing prevents the spread of germs